dictoon/mayaseed/src/Mayaseed_Docs.md

 By default Mayaseed will overwrite any images that have the same name as the output file, set this argument to false if you want to cancel image conversion for existing images

-####Function: ms\_commands.nodeIsExportable(String:node\_name) Returns Boolean
+####Function: ms\_commands.shapeIsExportable(String:node\_name) Returns Boolean

-This function will check to see if a maya node is exportable based on whether it is visible and is a valid shape node.
+This function will check to see if a maya shape node is exportable based on whether it is visible and is a valid shape node.

 #####Argument: String:node_name#####